 This fun partner exercise is ideal for exploring what it takes to build and nourish healthy relationships.
-As a core SEL competency, the development of relationship skills involves effective communication, trust and teamwork, all of which are present here.
+The development of relationship skills involves effective communication, trust and teamwork, all of which are present here.
 To help your group focus on particular social and interpersonal skills, invite your group to reflect on the following questions:

 In what ways were you connected to your partner?

 Provide three examples of how you had to work as a team to be successful in this exercise.